bibliomundi/client-side-api/README.md

 Check href="https://github.com/bibliomundi/client-side-api/blob/master/currency.md">here<a/> the full list.

-OBS: You may add as many ebooks as necessary by simply repeating the procedure with each ebook.
+OBS: You may add as many ebooks as necessary by simply repeating the procedure.

 Then validate the ebooks and follow to checkout.